My Approach to Helping

 My professional experiences have taken me on a circuitous route to becoming a therapist.
 My career began as an artist and Professor at Oregon College of Art & Craft where I taught for 10 years.
 Then, in 2000 I went to work as an apparel Colorist for Nike, Inc. Eventually, I realized I needed to re-engage with people in a meaning-making capacity and returned to school for my Masters degree in Counseling in 2006.

-In addition to my professional journey I have learned a great deal from the challenges and joys of being in a 20+ year relationship which has ended romantically, but continues as a warm, parenting partnership focused on supporting the interests of our college aged daughter.
-When I'm not working I like spending time with our dog, hiking, cross-country skiing, making things with my hands, and traveling.
+In addition to my professional journey I have learned a great deal from the challenges and joys of being in a 20+ year relationship.
+While the marriage has ended, our relationship continues as a warm, parenting partnership focused on supporting the interests of our college aged daughter.
+When I'm not working I like spending time with our gardening, hiking, cross-country skiing, making things with my hands, and traveling.

 Theoretical Influences that Guide My Work